Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

+Furthermore, regardless of the choice of the critical exponents $\beta$ and $\gamma$, extrapolation of the high-field portions of the AN isotherms to $H = 0$ does not give any intercept on the $M^{1/\beta}$ axis.
+No intercept on the ordinate axis implies no spontaneous magnetization and hence absence of long-range FM order.
+This result prompted us to look for even the non-universal exponent values that could lead to the desired linear AN plot isotherms.

-By varying the values of $\beta$ and $\gamma$ in Eq.~(4), we succeeded in making the AN plot isotherms nearly straight over a wide field range but with anomalous critical exponent values, $\beta$ = 1, $\gamma$ = 0.8.
-From the modified Arrott plot (Fig.~\ref{univ}(a)), it is evident that the transition temperature T$_c$ $\simeq$ 225 K. Using Widom scaling relation~\cite{Lag2012} $\delta = 1 + \gamma/\beta$, the value of critical isotherm critical exponent $\delta$ comes out to be 1.8.
-To crosscheck this value, the relation (Eq. \ref{del}) is fitted to the virgin M(H) isotherm at T$_c$ = 225 K. Fig.~\ref{univ}(c) shows the critical M(H) isotherm plotted as the ln M versus ln H$_{eff}$ plot.
-As expected from Eq. \ref{del}, this log-log plot is linear with inverse slope $\delta$ = 1.825.
-This value of $\delta$ is in close agreement with that obtained through the Widom scaling relation.
+By varying the values of $\beta$ and $\gamma$ in Eq.~(\ref{5e}), we succeeded in making the AN plot isotherms nearly straight over the field range 1.5 kOe $\lesssim H \lesssim$ 10 kOe with the critical exponent values, $\beta$ = 0.796, $\gamma$ = 1.051.
+Note that the field range for the linear AN isotherms is much wider in the immediate vicinity of T$_c$.
+From the modified Arrott plot (Fig.~\ref{6}), it is evident that the extrapolation of the linear portions of the AN isotherms to H = 0 yields finite spontaneous magnetization, $M_{s}$, (inverse susceptibility, $\chi^{-1}$) below (above) T$_c$ and both $M_{s}$ and $\chi^{-1}$ are zero at the transition temperature T$_c$ $\simeq$ 220 K. This value of T$_c$ is very close to that deduced from the ac susceptibility data.
+Using the critical exponent values, $\beta$ = 0.796 and $\gamma$ = 1.051, in the Widom scaling relation~\cite{Lag2012} $\delta = 1 + \gamma/\beta$, we obtained the critical isotherm critical exponent $\delta$ as 2.32.
+To crosscheck this value, the relation (Eq.~(\ref{del})) is used to fit the virgin M(H) isotherm at T$_c$ $\simeq$ 220 K. Fig.~\ref{7}(c) shows the critical M(H) isotherm plotted as the ln M versus ln H$_{eff}$ plot.
+As expected from Eq.~(\ref{del}), this log-log plot is linear with inverse slope $\delta$ = 2.35(5).
+This value of $\delta$ is in excellent agreement with that obtained using the Widom scaling relation.